 Acknowledgements

 I sincerely thank Director, BSIP for his kind permission for the collaboration and publication of this research work (BSIP/RDCC/Publication No. 04/2020-21) under BSIP, Lucknow and BSI, Allahabad joint collaboration.
-Thanks are due to Dr. Subodh Kumar for FESEM studies.
+I would like to express my deep sense of gratitude to Dr. Matthew J. Pound, Handling Editor and the anonymous reviewers for their suggestions which helped me to improve this MS with full dedication.
+ST thanks Dr. James B. Riding, Editor-in-Chief, Palynology for encouragement.
+Thanks are due to Dr. H. Gregory McDonald for his constant support.
+I like to thank Dr. Subodh Kumar for the FESEM studies.

 References: